What is Executive Functioning?

 - Simplify your child’s environment.
 You may have to work slowly and focus on only one or two steps at a time.
 Allowing them to be successful will motivate them.

-- Focus not only on issues at home but also get others involved.
-Teachers, coaches, etc. The people that are in contact with your child the most should be working as a team to help your child.
+- Don’t only focus on issues at home.
+Get help from others in your child’s life such as teachers, coaches, etc. The people that are in contact with your child the most should be working as a team to help your child with his or her executive functioning.

 Client Reviews (20)